 The Espee made a little money from the Goleta line, hauling produce out and farming equipment in, but their biggest customer by far was the Alcatraz Asphaltum Company.
 Alcatraz operated an asphalt mine near today’s UCSB lagoon from 1890 to 1898.
 Chunks of solidified tar were loaded onto horse drawn wagons and delivered to the train station at Hollister and La Patera.
 Once on the Southern Pacific line, the Goleta asphalt was distributed all around the country.

 Perhaps the biggest victim of the Coastal Route stalling at Ellwood was an ambitious developer named John Williams.
 He had a dream of building an entire town and resort called Naples and it all hinged on the influx of tourists arriving via the new railroad line connecting Los Angeles and San Francisco.
 Williams took four partners, all executives with the Southern Pacific Railroad, and they guaranteed him the completion of the coastline route would be within a year.
 His Naples project might have been a grand success if the line had been completed on schedule, but it wasn’t meant to be.
 His money ran out, as did his health, and he passed away before the train passed through his property on the Gaviota Coast.

-Sources: Loren Nicholson, Wikipedia, Santa Barbara Museum Historical Society, Historical Society of MC and Sandra Thurlow, Michael Ripley, Justin Ruhge, Walker Tompkins, Russell Ruiz, and special thanks to Gary B. Coombs.
+Sources: Loren Nicholson, Wikipedia, Santa Barbara Museum Historical Society, Historical Society of MC and Sandra Thurlow, Santa Barbara County, Michael Ripley, Justin Ruhge, Walker Tompkins, Russell Ruiz, and special thanks to Gary B. Coombs.